-Positioning Hydrogen 2023 Conference, Australia: An international green hydrogen event.
+Positioning Hydrogen 2025 Conference, Dubai,UAE: An international green hydrogen event.

-The 3rd Global Hydrogen Energy Conference and Exhibition, scheduled for November 27-29, 2023 in the Crowne Plaza Melbourne, Australia, is a must-attend hydrogen technology event and exhibition in 2023.
+Positioning Hydrogen 2025 is the 4th global hydrogen conference and expo scheduled for September 27-28, 2025 in Dubai, UAE is a must-attend hydrogen technology event and Expo in 2025.
 The conference will bring together participants from the entire hydrogen value chain with the goal of exhibiting solutions and innovations for low-carbon hydrogen production, efficient storage and distribution, safety and emergency services, and applications in a wide range of industries.
 Industrial experts and decision makers from around the world will talk about and show off the latest technologies, engineering solutions, and future trends.

 As the world's largest economies benefit from implementing hydrogen strategies, global markets are capitalising on hydrogen's momentum to decide where to invest in hydrogen projects.
 The enthusiasm encompassing hydrogen is being tapped by global market and industry leaders to influence policy, discourse, and the energy landscape.